 UNFPA is a catalyst for progress in the Asia-Pacific region.
 Working with governments and through partnerships with other United Nations agencies, civil society, parliamentarians, and the private sector, we make a genuine difference in the lives of millions of people, especially the most vulnerable.

-In particular, the Regional Office provides leadership in positioning the agenda of the International Conference on Population and Development (ICPD) at the forefront of poverty reduction and development strategies, policies, and debates throughout the region.
+In particular, the Regional Office provides leadership in positioning the agenda of the International Conference on Population and Development (ICPD) in tandem with the 2030 Agenda and SDGs at the forefront of poverty reduction and development strategies, policies, and debates throughout the region.
 This includes efforts to improve the quality of result-based management, aid effectiveness and coherence within the UN system.

 UNFPA anticipates and responds to tomorrow’s challenges today.
 We help countries use population data to better understand and address the region’s demographic changes.
 And we help ensure that the reproductive health and rights of women and young people, and achieving gender equality, remain at the very centre of development